How to do Niche Research (Guide to Finding Profitable Niches)

-The implications of trend research is simple: a declining trend means that traffic for your proposed niche is shrinking.
-You want to be in a market that somewhat stable or is on the rise.
+The implication of trend research is simple: a declining trend means that traffic for your proposed niche is shrinking.
+You want to be in a market that is somewhat stable or is on the rise.

 Researching current trends within your niche involves putting these tools to good use combined with staying on top of the news.